Lost Pet Advice

 - Report your pet missing to the NZCAR and check your contact details are up to date.
 The NZCAR can also activate the Scanner Angel tag when you make touch, or you can do this online yourself through this website.

-- Place an ad on PetsontheNet.co.nz.
-New Zealand's premier lost and found website and a partner with the NZCAR.
+- Place an ad on LostPet.co.nz.
+New Zealand's leading lost and found website and a FREE tool provided by the NZCAR.
 Remember to also regulary check the found notices too.

 - Try and establish how and when your pet went missing.
 Put out water and food in your garden in case he/she comes back on his or her own.